cromelex/e1002-esphome-dashboard/README.md

 The wallpaper is just a picture card with a sample uploaded.
 On my personal setup I use [immich-kiosk](https://github.com/damongolding/immich-kiosk) to allow a single URL to display dynamic content from my Immich photo library.

-The ESPHome codes requires running the [Puppet Addon](https://github.com/balloob/home-assistant-addons) to generate the screenshots and convert them to the right colours for the epaper to display.
+The ESPHome code requires running the [Puppet Addon](https://github.com/balloob/home-assistant-addons) version 2.4.0 or above to generate the screenshots and convert them to the right colours for the epaper to display.
 Specifically, it relies on [pull request #25](https://github.com/balloob/home-assistant-addons/pull/25) and [pull request #37](https://github.com/balloob/home-assistant-addons/pull/37), as these implement the required functionality for dithering and display colour mapping.
+These were fully implemented in version 2.4.0.

 ## Photos of the dashboards:
 Home page